-Picture Books about Belonging (Perfect for Morning Meeting Read Alouds)
+The Best Picture Books on Belonging (Perfect for SEL Read Alouds)

-I launch my belonging and community unit during the very first week of school and these read alouds help me set the tone and spark engaging discussions with my students.
-I hope you find many titles that you’re excited to read aloud to your students to help them develop a better understanding of belonging and community!
+I launch my belonging and community unit during the very first week of school and these books on belonging help me set the tone and spark engaging discussions with my students.
+I hope you find many stories about belonging that you’re excited to read aloud to your students to help them develop a better understanding of belonging and community!

 You may also notice themes other than belonging woven through these read alouds such as individuality, courage, kindness, compassion, and friendship.
 If you plan to touch on any of these themes with your students throughout the year, I’ve linked resources for each throughout the summaries.
-You can also find all of my social emotional learning lessons and activities for morning meetings here.
+You can also find all of my social-emotional learning lessons and morning meeting activities here.

 (Note: I’ve included Amazon affiliate links so that you can easily find these books!
 As a participant in the Amazon Services LLC Associates Program, I may earn advertising fees at no cost to you by linking to amazon.com.
 Read my full disclosure here. )